minecartchris/CC-Casnio/README.md

-This a a casnio program writen be meyself and some friends its simple to understand so thanks for reading
+This a casnio program writen bu meyself and some friends its simple to understand so thanks for reading